This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 Queue priority is the priority of the queue in which the job is waiting prior to execution.

 Queue priority has the biggest impact on job execution priority.
 The execution priority of jobs in higher priority queues is always greater than the execution priority of jobs in lower priority queues.
 Other properties of jobs used for determining the job execution priority (fair-share priority, eligible time) cannot compete with queue priority.

 Queue priorities can be seen here.

-Fair-share priority is priority calculated on the basis of recent usage of resources.
-Fair-share priority is calculated per project, all members of a project sharing the same fair-share priority.
+Fair-share priority is calculated based on recent usage of resources.
+Fair-share priority is calculated per project, i.e. all members of a project share the same fair-share priority.
 Projects with higher recent usage have a lower fair-share priority than projects with lower or no recent usage.

 Fair-share priority is used for ranking jobs with equal queue priority.